 Man of La Mancha by Dale Wasserman, Mitch Leigh and Joe Darion (US/UK)

-(Full-Length Musical, Dramatic Comedy / 5f, 6m +Ensemble)
+(Full-Length Musical, Dramatic Comedy / 5f, 6m + ensemble)

 Adapted from Dale Wasserman’s 1959 non-musical teleplay I, Don Quixote, the musical Man of La Mancha is the heartbreaking and inspirational story of one man’s refusal to give up his impossible dream.
 The show opens with Don Quixote author Miguel de Cervantes awaiting trial during the Spanish Inquisition; he and his fellow prisoners perform a play-within-a-play, telling the story of one man’s quest to right the world’s wrongs.